-This blog post is part three of the three-part “Teaching Critical Perspectives on Autism” series, in which I share the chapter I wrote for the book Disability Studies in Education (edited by Phil Smith, Gregg Beratan, and Elizabeth J. Grace; to be published in 2017).
+This blog post is part three of the three-part “Teaching Critical Perspectives on Autism” series, in which I share the chapter I wrote for the upcoming anthology Disability Studies in Education.

 Seven Guiding Principles